Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

-Ronald Acuna Jr., with a slugging percentage of .475 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves against the San Francisco Giants, with Alex Cobb on the mound, August 18 at 7:20 PM ET.
+The Atlanta Braves and Ronald Acuna Jr. (.381 slugging percentage over his past 10 games, including one homer), take on starting pitcher Logan Webb and the San Francisco Giants at Truist Park, Saturday at 7:20 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Yankees.
+He had a one-hit performance in his last game (1-for-5) against the Giants.

 Ronald Acuña Jr. Game Info & Props vs. the Giants